stuntrally/stuntrally/Readme.md

 ## Feedback

-Before reporting bugs and issues.
-Be sure to [Read before posting](https://forum.freegamedev.net/viewtopic.php?f=78&t=3814) topic first ;)
+Before reporting bugs or issues, be sure to [Read before posting](https://forum.freegamedev.net/viewtopic.php?f=78&t=3814) topic first ;)

 Then create a topic on Forum [SR Bugs & Help](https://forum.freegamedev.net/viewforum.php?f=78)
 or a [new issue on github](https://github.com/stuntrally/stuntrally/issues/new) (if not present).